sazan10/TIL/React-native/README.md

 <ScrollView>
 	<Child/> #array using map
 </ScrollView>

+#For scrollview use flexGrow:1 instead of flex:1 in contentContainerStyle stylesheet if used
 ```
 However the use of ScrollView is discouraged as it is inefficient since it renders all elements.
 Instead use FlatList as it renders only component necessary to be displayed.
 The ScrollView took mapped array as child but in case of flatlist it can take array directly.